TheSabari07/Software-Development-Notes/Prompt Engineering Notes.md

 Mastering prompt engineering is **like giving clear instructions to a skilled assistant**.
 The better your prompt, the better the response.
 Keep practicing these rules to improve your results!

+> Will update more in the coming days.